All Episodes

 Because I do believe it's the greatest country God ever gave man.

-You know, we have the ability to write wrongs, correct injustices.
+You know, we have the ability to right wrongs, correct injustices.

-Why I wrote my book, Live Free or Die, with the history of why we've become the greatest wealth-producing nation on the face of the earth and what is at stake when you compare the Democrats' 2020 agenda, New Green Deal, madness, everything's free, madness, uh, everything's government run madness, get rid of and eliminate all the you know, the the lifeblood of the economy, oil and gas and coal gone forever.
+I wrote my book, Live Free or Die, with the history of why we've become the greatest wealth-producing nation on the face of the earth and what is at stake when you compare the Democrats' 2020 agenda, new Green Deal madness, everything's free madness, everything's government-run madness.

 We'll get an update actually on this today from Dr. Oz.